Harsh-Sonkusare/Garage-Management/README.md

 - ServicedVehicle.java - Records vehicles that have completed service
 - VehicleSearch.java - Enables search by vehicle details
 - AddVehicle.java - Take the Vehicle for service
-- garage_log.txt - save all the history of vehciles
+- garage_log.txt - save all the history of vehicles

 ## Features
 - Maintain separate lists for pending and serviced vehicles